schmoelder/diss/doc/05_characterization/01_materials_and_methods.md

 The buffers consist of a low salt buffer $A$ with $20~\text{mM}$ sodium acetate ($\ce{C_2H_3NaO_2}$), whereas the high salt buffer $B$ consists of $20~\text{mM}$ sodium acetate and additional $1~\text{M}$ sodium chloride ($\ce{NaCl}$).
 Both buffers are adjusted with hydrochloric acid ($\ce{HCl}$) of $4~\text{M}$ and sodium hydroxide ($\ce{NaOH}$) of $1~\text{M}$ to the desired pH.
 Furthermore, acetic acid with a pH of 3 is used in this thesis for resin titration.
-The manufacturer of the material can be found in {numref}`materials`.
+Information on the chemicals used can be found in {numref}`materials`.

 ```{table} Materials used in characterization experiments
 :name: materials